Application to the AGDP Program

 - Transfer students must have completed a minimum of 30 credit hours as a full-time student at WMU.

-- Students must have a minimum cumulative grade point average (GPA) of 3.5 at WMU.
+- Students must have a minimum accumulated grade point average (GPA) if 3.5 at WMU.

 Requirements for Participation and Graduation